-The Sages of the Talmud,(1) in their infinite wisdom, determined that eating meat and fish together(2) is a sakanah, injurious to one's health.
-Although medical science admits of no evidence that eating meat and fish together causes illness, we accept the Rabbis' decree unequivocally, for we know that their pronouncement are sacrosanct, their knowledge being as close to Divine wisdom as is humanly attainable.
-Indeed there have been poskim, most notably the Magen Avraham,(3) who have ruled that environmental conditions have changed so, that what once posed a danger no longer does and this prohibition no longer applies.(4) But the vast majority of poskim disagree(5) and the basic halachah forbids eating meat (including poultry(6)) and fish together.(7) This is surely the universal custom and should be strictly adhered to.(8)
+The Sages of the Talmud[1], in their infinite wisdom, determined that eating meat and fish together[2] is a sakanah - injurious to one's health.
+Although medical science presents no evidence that eating meat and fish together causes illness, we accept the Rabbis' decree unequivocally, for we know that their pronouncements are sacrosanct, their knowledge being as close to Divine wisdom as is humanly attainable.
+Indeed there have been poskim, most notably Magen Avraham[3], who have ruled that environmental conditions have changed so, that what once posed a danger no longer does and this prohibition no longer applies[4].
+But the vast majority of poskim disagree[5], and the basic halachah forbids eating meat (including poultry[6]) and fish together[7].
+This is surely the universal custom and should be strictly adhered to[8].

 Since it is prohibited to mix meat and fish in any way, one should also not bake a pot of fish and a pot of meat together in the same oven, unless at least one of the pots is tightly covered.
-If both pots were left uncovered, then even b'dieved it is questionable if the foods may be eaten.
-(9) A rav should be consulted.
+If both pots were left uncovered, then even b'diavad it is questionable if the foods may be eaten[9].
+A rav should be consulted.

-Bread that was baked in an oven together with an uncovered pot of fish may be eaten together with meat, and vice versa.
-But bread or any other food that was baked, cooked or roasted in a pot together with fish may not be eaten with meat, and vice versa.(10)
+Bread that was baked in an oven together with an uncovered pot of fish may be eaten with meat.
+Likewise bread that was baked in an oven together with an uncovered pot of meat may be eaten with fish.
+But bread or any other food that was baked, cooked or roasted in a pot together with may not be eaten with meat, nor may food that was baked, cooked or roasted in a pot together with meat be eaten with fish[10].